radicalbit/rbd-docs/contribution/main.rst

 How code submodule works
 ________________________

-The :file:`rbp-docs-code` directory contains a git submodule referencing a repositorying containing all the code snippets and examples.
+The :file:`rbp-docs-code` directory contains a git submodule referencing a repository containing all the code snippets and examples.
 To better understand how git submodules, please refer to `Git Documentation <https://git-scm.com/docs/git-submodule>`_.
 Submodules are a powerful yet complex tool to handle dependencies between repositories.
-They are managed as indipendent entities by Git and their behaviour often differs to the expected behaviours of regular subdirectories.
+They are managed as independent entities by Git and their behavior often differs to the expected behaviors of regular subdirectories.
 So take your time to learn how to work with both repositories at the same time.
 To contribute to this documentation a few predefined actions are provided as simple scripts to support your operativity.

 Every branch of the parent repository is bound to a matching branch of the code repository.
 This is done through the ``-b branch-name`` option of the ``git submodule add`` command.
 If you want to create a new branch in the parent directory and bind it to a related branch in the code repository, this procedure is strongly suggested: